Reviews You Can Rely On

 What Other Backcountry Ski Boots Should You Consider?

-The Scarpa F1 LT is a hot rod touring boot that skis downhill as well as any of you should need.
-Our other top award winning model, the Tecnica Zero G Tour Pro, strikes a similar “curve-breaking” performance balance, with the emphasis tilting toward the downhill legs of your days.
-If you're willing to take the weight penalty, the Scarpa Maestrale RS skis better than the F1 LT and just as well as the Zero G Tour for a little less money.
+The Scarpa F1 LT is a hot rod of a touring boot, though the recently introduced Scarpa F1 XT skis better.
+The Tecnica Zero G Tour Pro, strikes a similar “curve-breaking” performance balance, with the emphasis tilting toward the downhill portion of your days.
+The Scarpa Maestrale RS is heavier and skis better than the F1 LT, though it is slightly ligther and skis just as well as the Zero G Tour.

 Jediah Porter